sethmachine/sethmachine.github.io/source/_posts/live-transcription-with-twilio-and-google.md

 ## WebSockets Approach

 Live transcription's real time nature is challenging and requires using real time communication protocols that vanilla HTTP cannot accomplish easily.
-End users or applications consuming the live transcription output will expect results nearly simultaneously as a person speaks, otherwise it is not really live transcription at all.
+End users or applications consuming the live transcription output will expect results nearly simultaneously as a person speaks.
 Enter [WebSockets](https://en.wikipedia.org/wiki/WebSocket), which allows two way communication between a server and client in real time with arbitrary data.
 Using WebSockets will allow for meeting the demanding latency requirements for a live speech to text application.
 Thankfully, Twilio already uses the same WebSockets technology to provide live streams of audio bytes through [Media Streams](https://www.twilio.com/docs/voice/api/media-streams).
 The Java web service we write will capture these audio bytes and send them to Google Cloud Speech To Text to get written natural language output.

 At a high level, the approach consists of the following steps:
 1. When a phone call comes in, open a WebSocket connection to Twilio Media Streams